How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Introduction

-Based on the two findings above, we claim that we should alleviate models' focus on statistical cues in the training data and the surface forms of mentions for better generalizability.
-To show this is an addressable problem, we apply a simple statistics-based debiasing method \cite{ko-etal-2020-look}.
-It reduces the training signals from words whose surface forms are very likely to be entities (or non-entities) by using the class distributions of words in the training set as bias prior distributions.
-In experiments, we demonstrate our debiasing method consistently improves the generalization to synonyms, new concepts, and mentions with unique forms including COVID-19.
+The two difficulties can be viewed as models' biases on statistical cues and surface patterns.
+In order to show they are addressable, we apply a simple statistics-based debiasing method~\cite{ko-etal-2020-look}.
+Specifically, we use the class distributions of words in the training set as bias prior distributions.
+This reduces the training signals from words whose surface forms are very likely to be entities (or non-entities), mitigating models' bias on class distributions and name regularity.
+In experiments, we demonstrate our debiasing method consistently improves the generalization to synonyms, new concepts, and entities with unique forms including COVID-19.

-To sum up, we make the following contributions: \begin{itemize}[noitemsep, topsep=0pt] \item We define memorization, synonym generalization, and concept generalization and systematically investigate existing BioNER models in this regard.
-Our classification is simple and can be easily adopted to other datasets in the biomedical domain. \item We raise the overestimation issue in BioNER for the first time.
-We show that SOTA BioNER models cannot generalize to morphological variations and new concepts well.
-Also, they performs poorly on COVID-19. \item We identify several difficulties in generalization to unseen mentions in BioNER as follows: (1) models' focus on the statistical cues in datasets, and (2) entities with little name regularity.
-We show the difficulties are addressable using a current debiasing method. \end{itemize}
+To sum up, we make the following contributions: \begin{itemize}[noitemsep, topsep=0pt] \item We first define memorization, synonym generalization, and concept generalization and systematically investigate existing BioNER models in this regard. \item We raise the overestimation issue in terms of BioNER models' generalizability to unseen mentions and provide empirical evidence to support our claim. \item We identify two types of bias as the main difficulty in generalization in BioNER and show that they are addressable using a current debiasing method. \end{itemize}